sw4pn1lp/Wireshark/tcpf.md

 ### port 80 and tcp[((tcp[12:1] & 0xf0) >> 2):4] = 0x47455420

-Here i will explain this filter to you

 Let's Divide the filter

 a = ((tcp[12:1] & 0xf0) >> 2)